harvard-lil/website-static/app/_posts/2025-08-19-live-and-let-die-rethinking-personal-digital-archiving-memory-and-forgetting-through-a-library-lens.md

 > *“Not everything that is dead is meant to be alive.”*

 In the world of digital archiving, we often feel pressure to rescue every bit of data from entropy.
 But what if some data is just refuse, never meant to be remembered?
-In libraries and archives, we don't retain every book, document, or scrap of marginalia.
+In libraries and archives, we don’t retain every book, document, or scrap of marginalia.
 We acquire with purpose, discard with care, organize, and provide access with users in mind.
 Digitally, we’ve largely abandoned these filters.
 Everything is captured whether it be texts, searches, or half-finished notes.
 Some of it may be precious, some useful, some exploitable.

 The challenge is thus cultural as much as technical.
 What deserves preservation?
 Whose job is it to decide?
 And how can we create tools that align with people’s values, rather than simply saving everything?